dlang/DIPs/DIPs/DIPNNNN.md

 usage.
 See [breaking changes section](#breaking-changes--deprecation-process) for a detailed rationale.

+It may also be advised to start with implementation only addressing two specific problems described in this DIP and discussing generalization later before turning it into the language feature.
+It is possible that those two cases cover vast majority of problems and fixing only them will simplify implementation a lot.

 Once the concept is proved with druntime, it should be proposed as an actual language feature - by either updating this DIP or proposing new one.
 For example, one can simply expose it with a new attribute called `@future`.